KittyGiraudel/site/_posts/2013-08-12-sass-functions.md

 }
 ```

 The idea is pretty simple: everytime you import a file, you store its name in a list (`$imported-once-files`).
-If its name is stored, then you can't import it a second time.
+If its name is stored, then you can’t import it a second time.

 It took me a couple of minutes to get the point of this function.
 Actually, this is how you should probably use it: